-Annual Report Achievements/Notes: A salt shed has been constructed for material storage.
-Approximately 1,100 tons of salt and 1,280 bags of purple heat were used this reporting period for snow/ice removal.
+Annual Report Achievements/Notes: A salt shed continues to be used for mass storage.
+Approximately 900 tons of salt and 1,260 bags of purple heat were used this reporting period for snow/ice removal.

 Schedule of Activities: Continue current program and evaluate annually.